HGVSnomenclature/hgvs-nomenclature/docs/background/numbering.md

     If no database file is available that contains the complete genomic sequence, such a file should be constructed and submitted to the database.
     For unsequenced sections in the introns, `N`s can be used to fill gaps (the number of `N`s included can be used to get the intron to the estimated size).
-    The accession number (with version number) of the submitted file can than be used as a genomic reference sequence.
+    The accession number (with version number) of the submitted file can then be used as a genomic reference sequence.

 ## Figure